salrashid123/gce_metadata_server/README.md

 ## Usage

 This script runs a basic webserver and responds back as the Google Compute Engine's metadata server.
-A local webserver runs on a non-privleged port (default: 8080) and uses a `serviceAccountFile` file or environment variables return an `access_token` and optional live project user-defined metadata.
+A local webserver runs on a non-privileged port (default: 8080) and uses a `serviceAccountFile` file or environment variables return an `access_token` and optional live project user-defined metadata.

 You can run the emulator either: